drmidnight/SwiftSDL2/README.md

 Swift wrapper for SDL2.

 Heavily work-in-progress, so use at your own risk.
 Things will change and evolve as I tackle more of SDL2.
-I'm hoping to have the core and all additions (image, ttf, mixer, net) fully wrapped eventually.
+SDL_mixer and SDL_net will be added as separate wrappers.

 *See [CSDL2](https://github.com/drmidnight/CSDL2) for bare C wrapper*